alan-turing-institute/data-safe-haven/CONTRIBUTING.md

 It can truly only succeed with a interdisiplinary team working together.

 The point of these contributing guidelines are to help you participate as easily as possible.
-If you have any questions that aren't discussed below, please let us know by [opening an issue](#open-an-issue). `NOTE TO SELF: MAKE THIS HEADING!`
+If you have any questions that aren't discussed below, please let us know by [opening an issue](#project-management-through-issues).

 ## Table of contents